skijit/notes/programming/aws/developer-cert-notes.md

 - Groups vs Roles
   - Groups: For Users
   - Roles: Attach to entities, like an EC2 instance
+- Misc Notes
+  - Actions are the atomic-level security information
+    - They're available OOTB for the platform
+  - A Permission connects an action to a resource
+    - (...and other things, like conditions, effect (ie allow or deny))
+  - A policy is a group of permissions
+  - You can define your own policy or use pre-defined ones
+  - The IAM Permissions Visual Editor is really useful (the alternative is using JSON editing directly)
+  - Groups are collections of users
+  - Groups are assigned policies (if you follow best practices)

 ## Lambda
 - Serverless runtime